 Tax Day!
 Mom was something of a pack rat – a neat one, but a pack rat nonetheless.
 My sister Roberta and I recently went through a box of old photos and papers and came across her 1948 Tax Return.
 She was a junior in high school at the time, and it turns out at a juncture in her life.

-Continue reading “Mom, 1948 and Her Tax Return”Tag: #stories
+Continue reading “Mom, 1948 and Her Tax Return”The Coffee Cup

 The coffee cup is old and has chips and a crack in it.
 It was a gift from my buddy Tim Stouffer in 1980 when he visited us in Germany, while returning from a trip to Russia.
 I think he bought it in a train station somewhere.
 Tim passed away a little over a year ago, and I’ve thought about whether I should continue using the mug, or put it on a shelf somewhere.